Izakaya: Food

 Rice dishes such as ochazuke and noodle dishes such as yakisoba are sometimes eaten to conclude a drinking session.
 For the most part, Japanese izakaya customers do not eat rice or noodles (shushoku"staple food") at the same time as they drink alcohol, since sake, brewed from rice, traditionally takes the place of rice in a meal.

 Types

-Izakaya were traditionally down-to-earth places where men drank sake and beer after work.
+Izakaya were traditionally informal places where men drank sake and beer after work.
 However, modern izakaya customers are more likely to include independent women and students.
-Many izakaya today cater to a more diverse clientele by offering cocktails and wines and a sophisticated interior.
-Chain izakaya are often large and offer an extensive selection of food and drink, allowing them to host big, sometimes rowdy, parties.
+Many izakaya today cater to a more diverse clientele by offering cocktails and wines with a sophisticated interior.
+Chain izakaya are often large and offer a wider selection of food and drink, allowing them to host big, sometimes rowdy, parties.
 Watami, Shoya, Shirokiya, Tsubohachi, and Murasaki are some of the well known chains in Japan.